1-1sam/nncards/README.md

 # nncards
-TUI flashcard program for Unix-like systems designed with simplicity and portability in mind.
+**nncards** is a simple TUI flashcard program written in C99.
+It creates flashcards from a given card file.

 ## Usage
-nncards must be invoked with a card file provided as an argument.
-Here is how nncards interprets given files:
+**nncards** must be invoked with a card file provided as an argument.
+Here is how **nncards** interprets given files:

 * Terms and definitions are seperated by a colon (:).
 Terms precede the colon, definitions follow the colon.
 Any whitespace between the colon and definition